Here's How Kendall Jenner Fights Her Acne — & It Might Actually Work

 Kendall Jenner has been very open about her acne struggles.
-And the model has even shared a two-ingredient facial mask on her website that's meant to fight zits — using only kitchen-cabinet ingredients.
+And today, the model shared a two-ingredient facial mask on her website that's meant to fight zits — using only kitchen-cabinet ingredients.

 The treatment includes egg whites and lemon, which — according to the video — work to tighten the pores and balance your skin's natural pH levels, respectively.
 Plus, when combined, they can prevent breakouts (although they can't clear existing blemishes).